 The shoulder joint consists of two large bones; the humerus, or upper arm bone, and the scapula, or shoulder blade.
 The top of the humerus has a ball-shaped end that fits into the socket of the scapula.

 Helping to hold the joint in place is a complex network of muscles, tendons, ligaments, and cartilage.
 Damage to any of these tissues can result in shoulder pain.

-Most often, shoulder pain can be traced to tenderness or soreness of the rotator-cuff tendons.
-The rotator cuff is the part of the shoulder that allows you to move your arms in a circular motion.
-It also helps to stabilize the shoulder joint also known as a gleno-humeral joint (HG joint).
+Shoulder pain is often due to tenderness or soreness of the rotator cuff tendons.
+The rotator cuff is the main part of the network of soft tissues that help stabilize the shoulder joint and allow you to move your arms in a circular motion.